 Sedum morganianum 'Burrito' is part of the Crassulaceae family and is native to Mexico.
-This beautiful succulent is comprised of thick trailing stems which are covered in plump green leaves.
+This succulent is comprised of thick trailing stems which are covered in plump green leaves.
 This plant is also known by the following common names of 'Burro’s Tail' or 'Donkey’s Tail'.

 This plant is non-toxic.